-- are actually quite attractive with tear-drop shaped furry bodies of about 1 inch in length.
+- Are quite attractive with tear-drop shaped furry bodies of about 1 inch in length.

-- The caterpillar also may have bright orange line across its body.
+- The caterpillar also may have a bright orange line across its body.

 The adult moths:

-- is called a “flannel moth” because its fur-like coating that resembles flannel.
+- It is called a “flannel moth” because it's fur-like coating resembles flannel.

 Puss Caterpillar Distribution

 Although called the “southern” flannel moth, these insects (and their larval puss caterpillar stage) can be found along the U.S. east coast from as far north as New Jersey down to Florida.
-From Florida, where it is very common, it is then found along the south/southwest – across to Arkansas and Texas – where it is abundant in the western half of the state.
-In fact, there have been years in the past in which the number of caterpillars became so overwhelming in the Texas cities of San Antonio and Galvestono that schools were temporarily closed to stop the stinging of the children. an adult, the moth is completely harmless.
+From Florida, where it is very common, it is then found along the south/southwest—across to Arkansas and Texas—where it is abundant in the western half of the state.
+There have been years in the past in which the number of caterpillars became so overwhelming in the Texas cities of San Antonio and Galvestono that schools were temporarily closed to stop the stinging of the children.
+An adult, the moth is completely harmless.